pramnora/emacs/README.md

 DISADVANTAGES

 I no longer have access to such things as...
-- CMD, Powershell, VBScript, -etc.
+- CMD, Powershell, VBScript, [.bat], -etc. (Though, Linux has it's equivalents: The Terminal, BASH, and, so on...)
 - Certain Windows software I was using before...; isn't available for use of Linux (but, there is usually some equivalent package)

-Right now, I'm just starting out to use it...having just installed it, today;
+Only just yesterday, I went and installed: Emacs editor software;
-so, I can hardly say I understand how to use it properly, yet;
+and, therefore, I can hardly say I understand how to use it properly, yet;
 or, that I know how this software fully functions.

 -----